alliander-opensource/diva-js-reference-3p-frontend/README.md

 # diva-js-reference-3p-frontend

-This repository contains an example/reference frontend implementation to show a nice GUI for [diva-js-reference-3p-backend](https://github.com/Alliander/diva-js-reference-3p-backend) that uses the DIVA SDK [diva-irma-js](https://github.com/Alliander/diva-irma-js) to easily integrate [IRMA attributes](https://privacybydesign.foundation/irma-verifier/) into NodeJS based applications.
+This repository contains an example/reference frontend implementation that uses [diva-react](https://github.com/Alliander/diva-react) to show a nice GUI for IRMA authorization.

+For the backend, [diva-js-reference-3p-backend](https://github.com/Alliander/diva-js-reference-3p-backend) is used in combination with [diva-irma-js](https://github.com/Alliander/diva-irma-js) to easily integrate [IRMA attributes](https://privacybydesign.foundation/irma-verifier/) into NodeJS based applications.

 IRMA is a decentralized, attribute based Identity Management protocol that allows easy and fine-grained authentication (and based on specific attributes) authorization.
 Attributes are issued by trusted issuers and therefore provide easy validation of users.